 (CommentLuv)

-The native WordPress commenting system lets your site users engage with your website, post new comments, reply to existing comments and engage with your content.
+The WordPress commenting function lets your blog readers engage with your website or blog, post new comments, reply to existing comments and participate in discussions as part of a social community.

-You can enhance the WordPress native commenting feature using third-party plugins that integrate with social media, helping to share and spread your content online.
+You can expand the WordPress built-in commenting feature with a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates your comments with social media, helping to share and spread your content around.

 Social Link Machine

-Social Link Machine is a WordPress plugin that allows you to automatically syndicate content to over 30 social sites, build anchor text backlinks, include relevant images and videos, and social signals on auto-pilot …
+Social Link Machine is a set-and-forget WordPress plugin that allows you to syndicate and drip-feed content, build diverse anchor text backlinks, include relevant images and videos, and create 2nd-tier links and social signals on auto-pilot …

-With Social Link Machine installed, you can automatically syndicate and drip-feed content to over 30 social websites, such as:
+With Social Link Machine installed, you can automatically drip-feed your content to many traffic-generating platforms, including:

-- Bookmarking Sites: e.g. Delicious, Folkd, Plurk, Reddit, etc.
+- Social Bookmarking Sites: e.g. Deviantart, Folkd, Kippt, Zotero, etc.

-Visit this site to learn more about this great plugin: Social Link Machine
+To learn more about the benefits of this plugin, go here: Social Link Machine

 Kickstart Your WordPress Traffic System